 - Don't ask any personal questions about the interview panel.

-- Any question about conditions of service, unless it is raise by
+- Any question about conditions of service, unless it is raised by

 the selection panel first.
 See below.